tt20171105/utils/README.md

-# Convenient scripts for machine learning and statistics.
+This repo is for sharing useful codes of machine learning and statistics.